Blog

 Read More →Oops, New York Did It Again

-April 26, 2021 by Sean Parnell in Defending the Electoral College
+April 26, 2021 by Sean Parnell in Electoral College

 A while back I wrote about New York’s unfortunate habit of failing to provide accurate vote counts for presidential electors, and how they managed to once again miss the mark in 2020.
 Here’s a brief …